-To tell you the truth, I think anyone serious about increasing their running speed and or stamina, will need to keep a journal.
+To tell you the truth, I think anyone serious about increasing performance will need to keep a journal.

-You can buy nice journals on this website, at the book store, or merely get a spiral notebook and start keeping track of every run and how your speed and endurance levels were.
+You can buy nice journals on this website, at the book store, or merely get a spiral notebook and start keeping track of every trip.

 That’s really the only way to know for sure where you need improvements, or if you’re even making any improvements.